Following a Movement of Faith

 A Life-Changing Vision

-By 2003, the leadership of HCBC began to feel their hearts pulled more toward a specific vision, one that would take the church body’s united commitment to accomplish.
+By 2003, the leadership of Hill Country began to feel their hearts pulled more toward a specific vision, one that would take the church body’s united commitment to accomplish.
 As we partnered with missionaries and discussed the enormity of their vision, we realized that we didn’t have a similar vision or passion for the place God had planted us.
 The elders began to see what Jesus said in Acts 1:8 in a new light:

 “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”

+A vision was birthed: Every man, woman, and child in Greater Austin has the chance to experience the life-changing reality of Jesus Christ because they hear the gospel from the lips of someone at a Hill Country Bible Church.
 Is such a sweeping vision achievable?
-We believe it is – and in our lifetime.
+We believe it is — and in our lifetime.
 If even one in 10 people in Greater Austin have a growing relationship with Jesus Christ and are part of a local church body, it is reasonable that each of those people can reach 10 others with the gospel.
 With strategic developments like the Association of Hill Country Churches and our Church Plant Training center, we are able to expand the influence for Christ.

 Moving Forward with Purpose